-In the Fall semester, Social Justice LLC students take a one-hour seminar, designed to introduce interdisciplinary perspectives on the social justice theme, and one of five linked courses from across the university.
-The linked courses will include content on social justice that can include, but is not limited to, analyses of systematic racism, sexism, heterosexism, colonization, investigations of socioeconomic disparities and their implications on health, the environment, and standards of living, and examinations of cultural oppressions that take place in society and through societal and cultural institutions.
+The Social Justice LLC seminar will seek to bring to students a broad, interdisciplinary vision of social justice that recognizes the need to fight against unequal distributions of wealth, opportunities, and privileges within a society.
+More specifically, this vision of social justice can include, but is not limited to, analyses of systematic racism, sexism, heterosexism, colonization, investigations of socioeconomic disparities and their implications on health, the environment, and standards of living, and examinations of cultural oppressions that take place in society and through societal and cultural institutions.
+The seminar will serve as the central hub for all Social Justice LLC activities; activities which include: community service learning, extra- and co-curricular events, cross-disciplinary engagements with social justice and community building activities for those in the Social Justice LLC.

 Just the Facts